 However, for a truly flexible and agile supply chain, predictability is just as important as speed.
 As Supply and Demand Chain Executive magazine writes, predictability is ‘vitally important’.
 It ensures a business is fully equipped with data, insights, and flexibility to navigate delays and disruptions.
 It can plan and respond effectively, minimising and mitigating the effects.

-Meanwhile, the interest in sustainability is growing.
-A 2022 CGS survey found 79% of consumers now believe sustainability matters, while 42% prefer sustainability over expedited shipping.
+Meanwhile, the interest in decarbonisation is growing.
+A 2022 CGS survey found 79% of consumers now believe "sustainability" matters, while 42% would wait longer for their online orders to arrive.
 At the same time, energy costs, supply chain disruptions, and increased labour costs have made delivering quickly more complicated and more expensive.
 Ti Insights found more than 90% of logistics companies had been hit by higher costs in 2022.

 Speed still matters, but, as PWC explains, ‘reliability, responsiveness and agility are the capabilities that matter most to compete effectively in today’s environment’.
 Some, but not all customers, will need or want next-day order fulfilment and many will not be willing to pay for it.
 Rather than having a ‘one speed fits all approach’, businesses are increasingly choosing partners who can help them differentiate their supply chains and allow them to cater to different customer segments at different speeds.